metal3d/wikipdfizer/README.md

     ''verbatim code''
     __underline text__

+# Options
+You may add option at top of your file.
+Each option is on a new line, begining with ":".
+Take care to not set blank line between options !

+Example:
+    :title Title of my document
+    :author Patrice Ferlet <metal3d@gmail.com>

+Use these:
+    :title set title
+    :footer right/center/left => replace right, center and left by:
+                                                D to have date, T to have title, A to have author H to have current Headinf, N to have page number
+    Example:
+    :footer H//N => this set Heading to the left, page number to the right, nothing at center.
+    :header left/center/right => same as header
+    :alternate: If 0 => page are not alternated (reverse left and right header and footer on odd and even pages)
+    :toctitle: Set table of contents title other than "Table of contents"
+    :paper-type: Format, default is A4
+    :orientation: portrait or landscape

 # Why PHP ?

 I wonder for a while which language to use to develop this kind of tool.
 I love Python, Perl, C... but PHP is probably the best choice to make for this job.